Rules and Regulations for Tourists

 Other Types of Visa For Thailand

 After visiting Thailand for a holiday you may decide you want to retire here, move to work in Thailand or marry a Thai national.
 There are specific visas for each of these options.
 They are harder to get and have more restrictions than tourist visas.
-If you are getting one of these visas then it’s also imperative to get a Re-Entry Permit before you leave the country for a holiday.
+If you are getting one of these visas then it’s also imperative to get a Re-Entry Permit before you leave the country for a holiday or trip back home.

 Retirement Visa – Non Immigrant O-A

 This is the easiest option for anyone over 50 who wants to spend all, or a large proportion of their time, in Thailand.
 It is a 3 month single entry visa which can then be extended in Thailand for 12 months.
-The main requirements for eligibility are to be over 50 years old and be able to show 800,000 Baht in a Thai bank account or an income from overseas of over 65,000 Baht / month (or a combination of cash + overseas income which is over 800,000 Baht / year)
+The main requirements for eligibility are to be over 50 years old and be able to show 800,000 Baht in a Thai bank account or an income from overseas, e.g. a pension, of over 65,000 Baht / month.
+Alternatively a combination of cash + overseas income which is over 800,000 Baht / year is accepted.

-After the initial 12 month period, the visa can be renewed at an immigration office in Thailand.
+After the initial 12 month period, the visa can be renewed annually at an Immigration office in Thailand.
 There’s no need to leave the country to apply for another visa.

 In late 2016, the government announced a new 10 year retirement visa was being introduced which would require applicants to either have an income of 100,000 Baht / month from overseas of bank balance of 3 Million Baht or more in Thailand. unsurprisingly, this wasn’t greeted with any real interest amongst expats as it has no benefits over the current 1 year visa.